 I can only say I hope this never happens to you or me because I have heard it is a real headache.

-This post is in no way a conclusive website scam checker.
-With evolving technology, cybercriminals are developing new ways to scam us every day.
+This post is in no way a conclusive website scam checker, not to mention, with evolving technology, cybercriminals are developing new ways to scam us every day.
 Please be aware of website scams, and hopefully, you have some knowledge to protect your online website internet business.

 Please refer to the FBI cybercrime website for more in-depth information on cybercrime.